The Vanoise National Park

 - Come on foot, without your dog (even on a leash)

-- Admire the beauty of the flowers without picking them, they will not grow back in your home
+- Admire the beauty of the flowers without picking them - they won't grow back on your property.

-- Feed yourself with tasty local products but do not feed the marmots
+- Feed yourself with tasty local produce, but don't feed the marmots.

-- Optimize your water and electricity consumption in the huts
+- Optimize your water and electricity consumption in the refuges

-- Initiate yourself to the calm of the mountain, to the tranquility... disconnect
+- Initiate yourself to the calm of the mountains, to tranquillity... disconnect

 - Follow the trails and don't cut the laces on the way down

-- Take the shuttles instead of your car
+- Take the shuttle bus instead of your car

-- Open this extraordinary picture book with your children, awaken their curiosity, make them aware of the environment, of respect...
-This is what real mountain vacations are all about!
+- Open up this extraordinary picture book with your children, awaken their curiosity and make them more aware of the environment and respect for it...
+That's what real mountain vacations are all about!

-Turn your smartphone into a hiking GPS with the application rando.vanoise.com available for free on the App Store and Google Play.
+Turn your smartphone into a hiking GPS with the rando.vanoise.com app, available free on App Store and Google Play.